 - Lastly… Mental Disorders: Lack of sleep leads to various mental disorders like Attention Deficit Hyperactivity Disorder (ADHD) and depression source

-Dangers of Bad Sleeping Habits Persisting Into A
+Dangers of Bad Sleeping Habits Persisting Into Adulthood:

 - memory loss